 Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
 For information on how to apply and what documents you need to submit, check the application guide.
 For this programme, besides the general supporting documents that you need to submit at universityadmissions.se, you also need to submit two programme-specific documents: 1. a statement of purpose; 2. a digital portfolio of 1-5 items.
-Submit these two programme-specific documents via email to the Department of Game Design: email@example.com.
+You can also submit these two programme-specific documents via email to the Department of Game Design: firstname.lastname@example.org.